csomgyula/select2/doc/sync2.md

     # mark this inactive
     active[i] = false

 This is almost good.
-The only problem is that the role change is not yet safe.
+The problem is that the role change is not yet safe.
 Think of the following scenario:

 1. Originally thread 0 plays the waker role and it is in the wait loop just before issuing another wakeup, that is: it already issued `if waker == 0` but not yet executed `wait[1] = false`
 1. Thread 1 changes the role and becomes the waker, then it 'starts executing statements very busily': before thread 0 would ever execute its next statement (`wait[1] = false`) thread 1